Understanding sleep apnea

 When sleep apnea sufferers stop breathing, the muscles in the airway collapse completely.
 When the brain realizes the collapse, it signals the airway muscles to contract, reopening the airway.
 This jolts the person awake briefly, but they may fall asleep again seconds later.
-As a result, sleep apnea sufferers often feel drowsy during the day, though they don’t realize why.
+As a result, sleep disorder sufferers often feel drowsy during the day, though they don’t realize why.

-The immune disorder connection
+Sleep apnea and the immune disorder connection

-The connection between sleep apnea and immune disorders is well documented, though the reasons for the connection aren’t immediately clear.
+The connection between sleep disruption and immune disorders is well documented, though the reasons for the connection aren’t immediately clear.
 Scientists suspect that the association has to do with the fact that sleep apnea can cause inflammation in the blood vessels.
 This in turn can lead to problems with arthritis.

-A study performed by researchers at Taipei Medical University revealed that patients who suffer from sleep apnea are 91 percent more likely to develop RA, ankylosing spondylitis, or systemic lupus erythematosus.
+A study performed by researchers at Taipei Medical University revealed that patients who suffer from sleep apnea are 91 percent more likely to develop rheumatoid arthritis, ankylosing spondylitis, or systemic lupus erythematosus.
 Though this is a significant increase, it’s important to realize that it still represents less than 3 percent of the patients with sleep apnea.
 The study compared 1,411 patients with sleep apnea to a control base of 7,000 healthy adults.

-Sleep problems and RA
+Sleep problems and rheumatoid arthritis